imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     let obj = {};

 If we log the obj in the browser's console, we will see the following:

-// browser log image

-// it has the default object prototype

 So basically, all the objects created with literal notation inherits properties from Object.prototype.